 - Who will take care of the digital ecosystem after the development is completed from the vendor’s side? — Clients usually forget that they need to support the product, check servers, update versions of the third-party integrations, and so on.
 DevOps is one of the most important roles for post-release support.

 The questions I’ve mentioned above are not the complete set that I usually ask.
 However, this list can help you understand the digital product better and manage your client’s expectations.

 As you may have noticed, there are no questions about the budget for development.
-Generally speaking, the creation of qualitative software is not a cheap process.
+Generally speaking, the creation of qualitative software isn’t a cheap process.
 The first step for the outsourcing company is to understand the product and goals, and only after that have a more thorough discussion regarding the cost.
 We can always develop a quick MVP solution; however, a client should understand that development of a production-ready solution requires time.